Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 It is important to note that there is a common misconception among programmers regarding the distinction between being constant and being fast.
 When we talk about a constant algorithm, we mean that it maintains a consistent runtime with every execution.
 However, this does not imply that the algorithm is necessarily fast.
 For example, it might take the alogrithm 1 minute and 37 seconds to accomplish its task.
 The advantage lies in the fact that regardless of whether it is processing a single data point or a million data points, it will consistently take the same 1 minute and 37 seconds.
 The true power of this characteristic becomes apparent as the volume of data increases.
 Let's take a look at an example:
 </p>

+Another example of O(1) are if you are asked to find out how many beans are in a jar, and the jars are labled with the amount on them.
+It will take a person the same amount of time each run to determine how many beans are in each jar regardless of the size of the jar and the amount of beans in it.

 <br>